EID Belgium: The Belgian ID card

 The country's eGov strategy aims to create a single virtual Public Administration while respecting users' privacy and the specificities and competencies of all Government bodies and administrative layers.
 Its main objective is to improve public services for citizens and businesses by making them more convenient and open.

 800 eGov applications on line

 Over 800 public applications are available.
-As of August 2016, 72,4% of users are using online authentication with the national eID, 17,9% using a paper token (based on the principle of one-time password), and 9% with another method.
+As of August 2016, 72,4% of users use online authentication with the national eID, 17,9% using a paper token (based on the principle of one-time password), and 9% with another method.

-In 2016, more than 30 million secure transactions have been done by 3,6 million users with their smart personal identity card, according to FEDICT, part of the Federal Service Policy and Support.
+In 2016, more than 30 million secure transactions were done by 3,6 million users with their smart personal identity card, according to FEDICT, part of the Federal Service Policy and Support.